Leopold III of Belgium: Early life and family

 On 29 August 1935, while the king and queen were driving along the winding, narrow roads near their villa at Küssnacht am Rigi, Schwyz, Switzerland, on the shores of Lake Lucerne, Leopold lost control of the car which plunged into the lake, killing Queen Astrid.

-Leopold married Lilian Baels on 11 September 1941 in a secret religious ceremony, with no validity under Belgian law.
+Leopold married Lilian Baels on 11 September 1941, in a secret religious ceremony which was not valid under the law of Belgium.
 They originally intended to wait until the end of the war for the civil marriage, but as the new Princess of Réthy was soon expecting their first child, the ceremony took place on 6 December 1941.
 They had three children in total: